gappeah/ASCL1-Neurogenesis-GABA-Neurons/README.md

 * [InteractiVenn](http://www.interactivenn.net/) is a web-based tool for the visualization of Venn diagrams for multiple sets with a user-friendly interface.
 * [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/) is a public database of gene expression data and a repository for high-throughput functional genomics data.
 * [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) is a public repository that archives and freely distributes comprehensive sets of gene expression data.
+* [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a quality control tool for high-throughput sequence data.
+It provides summaries and visualizations to assess sequencing quality.
+* [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) is a flexible read trimming tool for Illumina NGS data.
+It removes low-quality bases and adapter sequences.
+* [HISAT2](https://daehwankimlab.github.io/hisat2/) is a fast and sensitive alignment tool for mapping next-generation sequencing reads to a reference genome.
+* [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a statistical tool for analyzing count-based RNA-seq data, allowing differential gene expression analysis.
+* [StringTie](https://ccb.jhu.edu/software/stringtie/) is a transcript assembler that reconstructs full-length transcripts and estimates their expression levels from RNA-seq data.